Student Research Symposium Program Portal: Submission #200

 Bio of all individuals presenting this work I am a high school student at The Collegiate School.
 I am looking to become a mechanical, civil, or electrical engineer.
 I plan to go to college, possibly FSU, and move forward with my career.

-Poster Title Vehicle Drivelines: Which is Best for the Daily Driver
+Poster Title FWD, RWD, or AWD: Which is the Best Choice for the Daily Driver

 Research Mentor Name Madisyn Flammia